vporton/coding_challenge/README.md

 If GitHub or BitBucket does not respond OK at least once, we return an error response, because otherwise the statistics would be wrong.
-Should have to retry if the possible number of queried repos would be big, but this is not implemented.
+Should have to retry if the possible number of queried repos would be big, but this is not implemented (TODO).

 Data is returned in "data" subobject to be differentiated from errors.